By Sarah Toy

-Feng added that many Chinese Americans don’t mind Trump’s racist and sexist comments.
+Feng said many Chinese Americans don’t mind Trump’s inflammatory comments.
 “In China, political correctness is not a thing,” she said.
 “It is not yet a part of our education.”

-The Chinese Americans that Feng spoke to also emphasized that they liked that Trump had what they considered “very successful children.”
-They felt that he had been a good father — therefore he would be a good leader.
+The Chinese Americans that Feng spoke to also emphasized Trump’s “very successful children.”
+They felt he had been a good father — therefore he would be a good leader.

 Cheung told me she met Eric Trump while she was volunteering for CAFT.
 When I asked what the junior Trump was like, she said he was “very articulate, well-mannered and respectful.”